sturobson/Universal-IE7/README.md

 # Universal-IE7

-An updated (Sassified) version of Andy Clarke's Universal IE6 stylesheet for IE7
+An updated (Sassified) version of Andy Clarke's Universal IE6 stylesheet for IE7 and down.

 To hide all your other stylesheets from Internet Explorer 7, wrap them inside this Conditional Comment.